belgianmobileid/doc/authentication.md

             <td>{% include parameter.html name="http://itsme.services/v2/<br>claim/transaction_info" req="OPTIONAL" %}</td><td>Returns information about the itsme® transaction.
 The value of this attribute is a JSON structure containing some or all of these members <code>securityLevel</code> <code>bindLevel</code> <code>appRelease</code>.</td>
            </tr>
            <tr>
-            <td>{% include parameter.html name="http://itsme.services/v2/<br>claim/BENationalNumber" req="OPTIONAL" %}</td><td>Returns an unique identification number of natural persons who are registered in Belgium.
+            <td>{% include parameter.html name="http://itsme.services/v2/<br>claim/BENationalNumber" req="OPTIONAL" %}</td><td>Returns the unique identification number of natural persons who are registered in Belgium.
 This number consists of 11 digits of the form yy.mm.dd-xxx.cd where yy.mm.dd is the birthdate of the person, xxx a sequential number (odd for males and even for females) and cd a check-digit.</td>
           </tr>
           <tr>
             <td>{% include parameter.html name="http://itsme.services/v2/<br>claim/claim_luxtrust_ssn" req="OPTIONAL" %}</td><td>Returns an unique identification number of natural persons who are registered via Luxtrust.
 This number consists of 20 digits.</td>